danielruffolodeveloper/boards/README.md

 ## V1.0.0
 ### Summary
 Version 1 of this project is essentially an MVP, with a primary focus on delivering only the essential features.

-- Users can easily sign in using AD Authentication

-- Users can view all associated account boards

-- Users can create many boards per account, complete with a standard Kanban column template (Backlog, In-progress, Testing, Complete).

-- Users can add events to each board within a column.
+This version will deliver a complete Authentication experience with the essential Kanban features for the user to use.
+It will also focus mainly on preparing the codebase for future developments.
+More information can be seen in the design.md

 ### Technologies Used
 Client Side